What is the Employment Relations (Flexible Working) Act 2023?

 Notably, the government considers that the onus is on employers to design flexibility into roles, recruitment processes and work arrangements, rather than putting the onus on employees in the first days of their job.
 However, this is not prescribed in the legislation.
 More guidance will follow.

-Why do we need new flexible working legislation?
+Why do we need flexible working legislation?

 According to the CIPD’s #Flexfrom1st campaign, research revealed that flexible working practices were not fair, with 46% of British employees saying they didn’t have access to flexible working arrangements as part of their current role.